 3. Install a remote desktop sharing client in the VM (e.g. TigerVNC)

-5. Install a remote desktop sharing server in the host (e.g. VNC Server, TigerVNC) I use TigerVNC.
-First, create a password using vncpasswd and then run x0vncserver -PasswordFile=.vnc/passwd to start a VNC server connected directly to your running x-server without creating a virtual desktop.
+to start a VNC server connected directly to your running x-server without creating a virtual desktop.

 Now you can share the screen of your Windows guest in a webinar and connect to the VNC server on the host machine using its IP address in the virtual network and share the screen of your Linux machine through the Windows VM.